itssameer/javascript/README.md

-This is bullshit
+This is the project for javascript.
-this is bullshit again